coderefinery/ase-workshop-2019/ase-talk.md

 <img src="img/arts-technica-python-error.png" style="width: 40%;" />

 ???
+- What is the state software you wrote 6 years ago or more?
-WRF - support example:
+- ...reproducibility can be needed on any rainy monday, support example:
-- "It work a month a go".
-Is something changed?
+- "It work a month a go.
+Something has changed!
 I don't think I have large-file-support
-- 4-6 weeks to sort out what the problem really was (could have done much faster if one of us were more WRF-fluent)
+- 4-6 weeks to sort out what the problem really was.

 ---
 # Reusable?